12 Products Worth Investing in For Moving Day

 3. Bar Soap

 We want you to put soap where?
 A bar of soap is an easy, resourceful, and mess-free way to fill wall nail holes on the go.
 Bonus: It fits nicely in a fanny pack.
 Set an ivory bar of soap aside to swipe over any unattended holes you discover leading up to and on moving day.

 How can you make serious moving progress while still saving your back?
 With moving straps.
 When wrapped around furniture and large objects, moving straps help distribute weight evenly to reduce strain on your arms, hands, and back.
 Beginning at approximately $20, they’re an investment that’ll help you lift and load without breaking your beloved back.

 5. Strap Handles

-Strap in—here’s another time and back-saver.
-Strap handles allow you to stack, clip and carry several boxes (even awkward, bulky ones) at once.
+Strap in — here’s another time and back-saver.
+These allow you to stack, clip, and carry several boxes (even awkward, bulky ones) at once.
 The Container Store sells them for about $10 a strap, each of which can hold boxes at a combined weight of 50 pounds.

 6. Moving Dolly